What is program management? Examples, skills & best practices

 4. Align on risks and opportunities

 In a program, as you can imagine, both the risks and the opportunities are magnified because of the number of projects.
-But because the program manager has the big picture view of all of the projects within a program, they can more accurately prevent risks and jump on opportunities.
+But because the program manager has a big-picture view of all of the projects within a program, they can more accurately prevent risks and jump on opportunities.

 On the other hand, because the program manager is keyed into how the program will impact and contribute to strategic business goals, they can identify new opportunities like extending a project’s end date or modifying the project plan to hit an additional deliverable.